armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Configuring TLS Certificates

 Configuration of TLS certificates for ingresses is often very organization-specific.
-In general, you would want to do the following:
+In general, you want to do the following:

 * Add certificate(s) so that your ingress controller can use them
 * Configure the ingress(es) so that NGINX (or your ingress) terminates TLS using the certificate(s)